-12.9 Statutory Rights for Subscribers in Nova Scotia
+12.7 Statutory Rights of Action for Investors Resident in Nova Scotia

-Section 138 of the Securities Act (Nova Scotia) states that in the event that an offering memorandum, such as this Offering Memorandum, together with any amendment thereto, or any advertising or sales literature (as defined in the Securities Act (Nova Scotia)) used in connection with an offering memorandum, contains a misrepresentation, any subscriber in Nova Scotia who purchases securities offered thereunder shall be deemed to have relied on such misrepresentation, if it was a misrepresentation at the time of purchase, and shall have, subject as hereinafter provided, a right of action either for damages against the seller, every director of the seller at the date of the Offering Memorandum and every person who signed the Offering Memorandum, or alternatively for rescission, exercisable against the seller provided that:
+If the Offering Memorandum, together with any amendment to the Offering Memorandum or any advertising or sales literature (as defined in the Securities Act (Nova Scotia)), contains a misrepresentation and it was a misrepresentation at the time of purchase, the investor resident in Nova Scotia will be deemed to have relied upon the misrepresentation and will have a right of action against the Fund, every director of the Fund at the date of the Offering Memorandum and every person who signed the Offering Memorandum (if applicable), for damages or, alternatively, while still the owner of the purchased units, for rescission against the Fund, provided that:

-- (a) no person or company will be held liable if it proves that the subscriber purchased the securities with knowledge of the misrepresentation; - (b) in an action for damages, the seller will not be liable for all or any portion of such damages that it proves does not represent the depreciation in value of the securities as a result of the misrepresentation relied upon; - (c) no person or company will be liable if the person or company proves that (i) the Offering Memorandum or amendment thereto was sent or delivered to the subscriber without the person's or company's knowledge or consent and that, on becoming aware of its delivery, the person or company gave reasonable general notice that it was delivered without the person's or company's knowledge or consent, (ii) after delivery of the Offering Memorandum or amendment thereto and before the purchase of the securities by the subscriber, on becoming aware of any misrepresentation in the Offering Memorandum, the person or company withdrew the person's or company's consent to the Offering Memorandum and gave reasonable general notice of the withdrawal and the reason for it, or (iii) with respect to any part of the Offering Memorandum or amendment thereto purporting to be made on the authority of an expert or to be a copy of, or an extract from, a report, an opinion or a statement of an expert, the person or company had no reasonable grounds to believe and did not believe that there had been a misrepresentation, or the relevant part of the Offering Memorandum or amendment thereto did not fairly represent the report, opinion or statement of the expert, or was not a fair copy of, or an extract from, the report, opinion or statement of the expert; - (d) no person or company will be liable with respect to any part of the Offering Memorandum not purporting to be made on the authority of an expert, or to be a copy, or an extract from, a report, opinion or statement of expert unless the person or company failed to conduct a reasonable investigation to provide reasonable grounds for a belief that there had been no misrepresentation, or believed that there had been a misrepresentation; and - (e) in no case shall the amount recoverable exceed the price at which the securities were offered under the Offering Memorandum or amendment thereto.
+- 1. no action may be commenced to enforce a right of action more than 120 days: - (a) after the date on which payment was made for the units; or - (b) after the date on which the initial payment for the units was made where payments subsequent to the initial payment are made pursuant to a contractual commitment assumed prior to, or concurrently with, the initial payment; - 2. no person or company will be liable if the person or company proves that the investor purchased the units with knowledge of the misrepresentation; - 3. no person or company (other than the Fund) will be liable if the person or company proves that (i) the Offering Memorandum was delivered to the investor without the person's or company's knowledge or consent and that, on becoming aware of its delivery, the person or company gave reasonable general notice that it was delivered without the person's or company's knowledge or consent, (ii) after delivery of the Offering Memorandum and before the purchase of the units by the investor, on becoming aware of any misrepresentation in the Offering Memorandum, the person or company withdrew the person's or company's consent to the Offering Memorandum and gave reasonable general notice of the withdrawal and the reason for it, or (iii) with respect to any part of the Offering Memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, a report, an opinion or a statement of an expert, the person or company had no reasonable grounds to believe and did not believe that there had been a misrepresentation, or the relevant part of the Offering Memorandum did not fairly represent the report, opinion or statement of the expert, or was not a fair copy of, or an extract from, the report, opinion or statement of the expert; - 4. no person or company (other than the Fund) will be liable with respect to any part of the Offering Memorandum not purporting to be made on the authority of an expert, or to be a copy, or an extract from, a report, opinion or statement of expert unless the person or company (i) failed to conduct a reasonable investigation to provide reasonable grounds for a belief that there had been no misrepresentation, or (ii) believed that there had been a misrepresentation; - 5. in an action for damages, the defendant will not be liable for all or any portion of the damages that the defendant proves does not represent the depreciation in value of the units as a result of the misrepresentation relied upon; and - 6. in no case will the amount recoverable in any action exceed the price at which the units were sold to the investor.